Learn why Private Cloud Director is the best VMware alternative

 The final deployment step is long-running and takes around 45 minutes to complete.

-Once the deployment completes, you will be presented with the PCD FQDN and login credentials.
+Once the deployment completes, you will be presented with the Private Cloud Director FQDN and login credentials.

-Next, we will add DNS entries to our Ubuntu Desktop environment so we can access the PCD UI from here.
-Replace ‘172.16.122.183’ with the IP address of the VM that we just deployed PCD into.
-This entry allows the DNS to direct requests to the correct IP address when attempting to reach pcd-community.pf9.io or pcd.pf9.io.
+Next, we will add DNS entries to our Ubuntu Desktop environment so we can access the Private Cloud Director UI from here.
+Replace ‘172.16.122.183’ in the below example with the IP address of the Private Cloud Director Community Edition VM we just deployed.
+This entry resolves requests to the correct IP address when attempting to reach pcd-community.pf9.io or pcd.pf9.io.

 echo "172.16.122.183 pcd-community.pf9.io" | sudo tee -a /etc/hosts